Ayam Masak Merah

 This post may contain affiliate links.
 Please read my privacy policy.

-Ayam masak merah is a Malaysian classic that I absolutely love!
+Ayam masak merah or Chicken in Spicy Tomato Sauce is a Malaysian classic that I absolutely love!
 It’s chicken simmered in a rich, spicy tomato sauce with just the right balance of spices and sweetness.
 It’s a must-try for anyone who loves bold, flavorful dishes!
-I’ll walk you through all the tips and tricks to make irresistible ayam masak merah every time.

 Ayam masak merah (chicken in spicy tomato sauce) served in a plate with red chilis on the side.